-Ironically this Sunday the 7th of February 2016 the big day for the NFL and Super Bowl 50, also became the day that the selection committee for the Pro Football Hall of Fame publicized their selections for the Class of 2016 and we will briefly present the newly selected inductees whom now have a new home in Canton, Ohio.
+Ironically this Sunday the 7th of February 2016 the big day for the NFL Hall of Fame and Super Bowl 50, also became the day that the selection committee for the Pro Football Hall of Fame publicized their selections for the Class of 2016 and we will briefly present the newly selected inductees whom now have a new home in Canton, Ohio.

-So without any further controversy for those that Bet on NFL at an Online sportsbook, let’s take a look at the inductees, that came about after a very long Saturday February 6th session of the Hall of Fame selection committee.
+So without any further controversy for those that Bet on NFL at an Online sportsbook, let’s take a look at the inductees, that came about after a very long Saturday February 6th session of the NFL Hall of Fame selection committee.

 We present these inductees in no particular order and begin with;

 The famous QB of past years Brett Favre whose resume dictates the reason for his selection as he had a Super Bowl Win and was selected as the NFL MVP on 3 different occasions.
 At 1 point in his career he was with the NFL record for most consecutive starts at 321 and passing yardage.
 This was QB Favre 1st year of eligibility, and he was selected on Saturday.

 Then we have Left Tackle Orlando Pace who out of college was a No. 1 pick by the rams in the 1997 Season, and became one of the NFL’s great left tackles during his career.
 He was a team member of “Best Show on Turf” that won the XXXIV Super Bowl, and he was also selected to the All-Pro 1st team on 3 occasions, as well as being selected to the All Decade team for the NFL 2000s.